SimoneCff/Audio-Enhancement-via-ONMF-CUDA/README.md

 # Audio-Enhancement-via-ONMF-CUDA

 Testing the ONMF algorithm on audio enhancmentent via CUDA.
+ATTENTION is onyl a test package, sometimes doesn't work!

 # Abstract